 Who does the work?

-Now, with approval of the King Estate in Atlanta, I would like to continue the series and create a font based on Martin Luther King jr.’s handwriting.
+Now, with the approval of the King Estate in Atlanta, I would like to continue the series and create a font based on Martin Luther King jr.’s handwriting.

 Download the Martin Luther King Handwriting Font.

 Personal and educational use is free.